hypriot/flash/README.md

 package_upgrade: false
 ```

-Please have a look at [cloud-init documentation](http://cloudinit.readthedocs.io/en/0.7.9/)
+Please have a look at our guest blogpost [Bootstrapping a Cloud with Cloud-Init and HypriotOS](https://blog.hypriot.com/post/cloud-init-cloud-on-hypriot-x64/) or at the [cloud-init documentation](http://cloudinit.readthedocs.io/en/0.7.9/)
 how to do more things like using SSH keys, running additional commands etc.

 ## device-init.yaml